Morgan Stanley CV and cover letter advice: telling your story

-Do not neglect any extracurricular activities or hobbies that may also serve as evidence of your skills and values that align with what Morgan Stanley are looking for.
+Do not neglect any extracurricular activities or hobbies that may also serve as evidence of your skills and values that align with what Morgan Stanley is looking for.
 Experiences from outside of university and ‘relevant’ work experience are helpful for incorporating these qualities into your story.
 For example:

-- Morgan Stanley has previously said that it is looking for candidates that ‘show that [they] have a life’.
+- Morgan Stanley has said that it is looking for candidates that ‘show that [they] have a life’.
 Recruiters look for this as it is an indicator of your time management skills: are you able to juggle university work with outside pursuits, for instance?

 Remember that clear and consistent CV formatting will always convey the best possible impression.

 If you want to open your CV with a personal statement or profile, make sure to write a tailored profile for Morgan Stanley.
-Use it to set out the beginnings of your story and outline some of the experiences that have made you want to apply, which you can then build open later on in your CV.
+Use it to set out the beginnings of your story and outline some of the experiences that have made you want to apply, which you can then build on later on in your CV.

-- Read here for more information about personal statements and whether you should include one in the first place.
+- Read here for more information about personal statements and whether you should include one in the first place .

 Perfecting your Morgan Stanley cover letter: how to tell a story